The truth about sugar and diabetes

 • Skip the sweet drinks: Sipping on water or naturally flavoured sugar-free sparkling water instead of sugary soft drinks and sweetened teas can have a big impact.
 Consider adding lemon, orange or strawberry pieces to your water bottle to add some subtle fruity flavours.

-• Eat your favourite foods, just less of them: Vowing to never eat a biscuit again is a surefire way to obsess over the treat.
+• Eat your favourite foods, just less of them: Vowing to never eat a biscuit again is a surefire way to obsess over them.
 Instead, have one biscuit after lunch instead of three.

 • Cut back gradually: If you typically add two teaspoons of sugar in your coffee in the morning, cut back to one teaspoon for a few weeks, then half a teaspoon, says Weisenberger.